Checkmarx/JS-SCP/src/database-security/connections.md

 console.log('Configuration loaded');
 ```

-Of course, if the attacker has root access, he could see the file what brings
+Of course, if the attacker has root access, he/she could see the file which
-us to the most cautious thing you can do - encrypt the file.
+brings us to the most secure thing you can do - encrypt the file.

-Remind that instead of `require`ing the configuration file, it was loaded as a
+Reminder that instead of `require`ing the configuration file, it was loaded as a
-regular text file and then parsed as JSON: this may prevent code execution in
+regular text file and then parsed as JSON.
+This may prevent code execution in
-case of configuration file gets compromised.
+case a configuration file gets compromised.

 ## Database Credentials